moT01/relational-database-project-solutions/celestial-bodies-database/README.md

-Copy the `universe.sql` file into the workspace folder run `psql -U postgres < universe.sql` in the terminal to build the database.
+Copy the `universe.sql` file into the workspace (`project`) folder.
+Run `psql -U postgres < universe.sql` in the terminal to build the database.
 Making sure you enter the command from the same folder as the file is located.
+Run the tests.